 - Benjamin Moore Stonybrook, which we’re going to hit next…

 Stonybrook is definitely a colour ninja.
-Not that it can go purple, it’s definitely a blue-green blend, but that the green can take over OR it can settle back down, leaving more blue on the table (or on the wall, really…)
+Not that it can go legit purple, it’s definitely a blue-green blend, but the green can take over OR it can settle back down, leaving more blue on the table (or on the wall might be more the point).

-- With an LRV of 28.23, Stonybrook is pretty skookum and sits in the solid medium-toned end of things
+- With an LRV of 28.23, Stonybrook sits in the solid medium-toned end of things.

 - Stonybrook is like a darker Mount Saint Anne, which we’re going to touch on shortly.
-However, as this colour darkens the green does start to rise up more, ALMOST crossing the line between gray-blue with a soft green to be a relatively balanced gray-blue-green blend
+However, as this colour darkens the green starts to rise up more, ALMOST crossing the line between gray-blue with a soft green to being a relatively balanced gray-blue-green blend

-- Benjamin Moore Shaker Gray.
-Mmmm, I’ll shake it any day for some Shaker Gray
+- If you want a blue-gray with less green than Stonybrook, check out Benjamin Moore Shaker Gray.
+Mmmm, I’ll shake it any day for some Shaker Gray.

-Network Gray is a really great ‘on the border’ gray.
-It does have a blue undertone and while this undertone can lean JUST slightly into green, it can also flex the other way, especially if you have some north-facing light.
+Network Gray is a popular gray with a blue undertone.
+And while Network Gray’s blue undertone can lean JUST slightly into green, it can also wink the other way, especially if you have north-facing light.